State of the Art Vision Care, with the Focus on You.

 Eyes are what people notice first, and are probably the most important aspect of facial attractiveness.
 Even with a good night’s sleep, loose skin over your eyes or fat bags under your eyes can make you look tired, or sad, or older than you really are.
 As time goes on, increased laxity causes the lids to sag; while under the eye, the tissue can bulge forward due to fat pads.
 In severe cases, vision can become partially blocked due to sagging upper lids.
 Typically, theses unwanted characteristics, begin in the late thirties and early forties, but hereditary factors can cause a much younger person to appear prematurely aged.
 Exposure to the sun, use of alcohol, smoking, and less than optimal nutrition all accelerate the signs of aging.

-Fortunately, through modern techniques and advances in the eyelid rejuvenation procedure called blepharoplasty, Dr. O’Rourke can help restore a more youthful and healthy look to your eyes, and in many cases improve vision.
+Fortunately, through modern techniques and advances in the eyelid rejuvenation procedure called blepharoplasty, Dr. O’Rourke can help restore a more youthful and healthy look to your eyes, and in many cases help you with vision correction.
 Blepharoplasty has become one of the most popular cosmetic procedures for both men and women because of its high level of patient satisfaction.
 Blepharoplasty can be performed on both the upper and lower eyelids.

 As a general rule, insurance does not cover cosmetic surgery.
 However, if your upper eyelids are encroaching upon your peripheral field of vision, the procedure may be covered as medically necessary surgery.
 Before surgery, Dr. O’Rourke will evaluate the condition and health of your eyes.